Showing posts with label Lock. Show all posts

 John Lock (b. ~1781) married Mary Nott (b. ~1785) on 1 May 1806 at the church of St John the Baptist, Ashbrittle, Somerset.

-John and Mary Lock had three daughters that I can be certain of:
+John and Mary Lock had eight children:

 1. Elizabeth Lock bap.
 7 Jun 1807 in Ashbrittle